-In addition, IFFIm is exposed to interest rate risks because each currency attracts different deposit rates and the timing between receipts of donor payments, payment of bond obligations and disbursement to Gavi is different.
+In addition, IFFIm is exposed to interest rate risks because each currency attracts different deposit rates and the misalignment in the timing of receiving donor payments, fulfilling bond obligations, and disbursing funds to Gavi.

 In order to maintain its financial strength, IFFIm needs to manage all unpredictability associated with fluctuating exchange and interest rates.